indygreg/PyOxidizer/tugger/docs/tugger.rst

 Shipping Applications with ``tugger``
 =====================================

-Tugger is a standalone project that aims to make it easy to ship applications.
+The Tugger project aims to make it easy to ship applications.

+Tugger is a Rust crate containing code related to application distribution.
+Tugger defines a Starlark dialect so Starlark configuration files can be used to script the generation of distributable artifacts.

 Tugger is part of the PyOxidizer Project and is developed inside the PyOxidizer repository at https://github.com/indygreg/PyOxidizer.